birdflop/botflop/README.md

 * Links Pterodactyl panel and Discord accounts
 * Ensures backups even when running with Blesta
 * Communicates with Pterodactyl API to update servers

+## In Progress
+* .update command to update either all available plugins to the latest version or just one plugin
+* ability to fix all timings recommendations with one click or one click per vulnerability